The Housing Register

 For more information on the Housing Register, please contact:

-Housing Options Team, Community Services Department, Thanet District Council, PO Box 9, Cecil Street, Margate, Kent CT9 1XZ
+Housing Options Team, Housing and Planning Service, Thanet District Council, PO Box 9, Cecil Street, Margate, Kent CT9 1XZ

 If you need re-housing immediately Find more housing advice here.